hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/Unreal Virtual Goods.md

 ![](img/UR/3.png)

-When the player transitions to the shop screen, the values for the player's *Display Name*, *Currency* and the amount of Gold Coins owned need to be updated.
+When the player transitions to the shop screen, the values for the player's *Display Name*, *Currency*, and the amount of Gold Coins owned need to be updated.

 *9.* To update the values, request them using *GS AccountDetailsRequest* node.

-*10.* To retrieve the amount of gold coins owned, use the node *Get Number* dragged from the *Account DetailsResponseVirtualGoods* port on the *AccountDetailsRequest* node with the *Short code* of the item you're looking for - in this example, it's *Gold_Coin*:
+*10.* To retrieve the amount of Gold Coins owned, use the node *Get Number* dragged from the *Account DetailsResponseVirtualGoods* port on the *AccountDetailsRequest* node with the *Short Code* of the item you're looking for - in this example, it's *Gold_Coin*:

 ![](img/UR/4.png)